Character Overview

 - Toxic clouds will now disperse much faster, which also lets them travel further.

-- This also effects toxic clouds from any other sources including toxic weapons, toxic barrels, toxic enemies.
+- This also affects toxic clouds from any other sources including toxic weapons, toxic barrels, toxic enemies.

 Ultra A: Distance |